Post Falls South Channel Dam Restoration Updates

 View the South Channel Dam upgrade timeline description.

 The Post Falls HED is a series of three structures on the Spokane River, nine miles downstream of Lake Coeur d'Alene in Post Falls, Idaho.

-The North Channel, upgraded in 2004, and South Channel dams are non-generating and help control water levels of Coeur d'Alene Lake and parts of the Coeur d'Alene, St. Joe and St. Maries rivers during the summer recreation season.
+The North Channel Dam, upgraded in 2004, and the South Channel Dam, upgrade completed in 2016, are non-generating structures that help control water levels of Coeur d'Alene Lake and part of the Coeur d'Alene, St. Joe and St. Maries rivers during the summer recreation season.

-The HED provides recreational opportunities including boating and swimming near Q'emiln Park.
+The HED also provides recreational opportunities including boating and swimming near Q'emiln Park.